How to Send Emails with PHP Mail() Function and PHP Mailer

 Creating a PHPMailer Contact Form

-Other than using PHPMailer to send out simple PHP mail, users can also utilize it to create a contact form, allowing their audience to get in touch with them.
+Other than using PHPMailer to send out simple PHP mail, users can create various contact forms with it, such as feedback surveys.

 <?php